Montessori & the benefits of the geoboard!

 "After the presentation, language is given, and then the child's interest is captured by follow up exercises or games, which bring another point of consciousness to the child and prolong his interest in the material.

 "And then, as follow up exercises or games, activities are selected which will encourage the child to apply his newly gained ability, and to repeat, repeat, repeat."

-After I received the Economy Geo Board from Montessori Services I set it up on the shelf for my son to use.
+My interaction with--and tips for--the Econo Geoboard (you can use these tips for any geoboard): after I received the Economy Geoboard from Montessori Services I set it up on the shelf for my son to use.
 He has shown an interest in rubber bands lately so the timing was perfect.

-Working with rubber bands is a great fine motor activity, but they can be chocking hazards so do not have them near infants and tots under the age of two or three.
-They can also hurt if shot at other children or animals so one of the first lessons of using a rubber band, and a geo board, is safety (in Montessori we call this Social Grace and Courtesy).
+Working with rubber bands is a great fine motor activity, but they can be choking hazards so do not have them near infants and tots under the age of two or three.
+They can also hurt if shot at other children or animals so one of the first lessons of using a rubber band, and a geoboard, is safety (in Montessori we call this Social Grace and Courtesy).

 You need to spell out the ground rules for using rubber bands including not putting them in your mouth ("What do we put in our mouths?
 Food and drinks, toothbrush, etc."); not putting them on animals in the home ("What do we put on animals?
 Gentle touches called petting."); and not shooting or tossing them through the air ("What do we shoot or toss?
 Frisbees, balls, etc.")

 When you establish ground rules and find a safe place in your home for the geo board away from infants and tots (and curious cats and dogs) place ten to twenty rubber bands in a basket or bowl.

 Take the geo board to a table or rug area, and take out one rubber band and place on the geo board.
 You can do all of the rubber bands, then take them off one at a time.
 Then ask your child or student to have a turn.

 Another day take out the geo board and give another lesson on making a triangle, a square, and or a rectangle.